Supernetting Tutorial: – Supernetting Explained with Examples

 Block size

 The second key element is the block size.
-To summarize subnets, we use a subnet having a block size equal to or more than the sum of the block sizes of all subnets.
+To summarize subnets, you use a subnet having a block size equal to or greater than the sum of the block sizes of all subnets.

-In the preceding example, we have four subnets having a block size of 64.
-To summarize these subnets, we need a subnet of a block size of 256 (64 x 4 = 256).
-The block size of the subnet 192.168.0.0/24 is 256.
-Hence, we can use it to summarize these subnets.
+The preceding example has four subnets having a block size of 64.
+To summarize these subnets, you need a subnet of a block size of 256 (64 x 4 = 256).
+The subnet block size for 192.168.0.0/24 is 256.
+Hence, you can use it to summarize these subnets.

 Route summarization steps

-- In the first step, we check the network address of all subnets.
-If default network bits are the same in all subnets, we find the block size of all subnets.
+- In the first step, check the network address of all subnets.
+If the default network bits are the same in all subnets, find the block size of all subnets.

-- In the second step, we add the block sizes of all contiguous subnets.
-We can summarize only contiguous networks.
+- In the second step, add the block sizes of all contiguous subnets.
+You can summarize only contiguous networks.

-- In the third step, we find a subnet that has the same network address and the block size equal to or greater than the sum of all block sizes.
+- In the third step, find a subnet with the same network address and a block size equal to or greater than the sum of all block sizes.

 192.168.1.0/25, 192.168.1.128/26, 192.168.1.192/27, 192.168.1.224/28, 192.168.1.240/30, 192.168.1.244/30, 192.168.1.248/30, 192.168.1.252/30